v12technology/fluxtion-quickstart/README.md

 The actual graph is constructed in the method ```private static void buildPnLControl(SEPConfig cfg)``` the supplied SEPConfig can be used to customise the graph before generation.
 In this example no customisation is required.

-The graph maintains the state of nodes that are updated with incoming events.
-The node calculations are
-defined with the stream functional api.
+The node calculations are defined with the stream functional api.
 A user class, [ProfitAndLossTrader](src/main/java/com/fluxtion/learning/quicktart/stoploss/ProfitAndLossTrader.java) is integrated in the graph and bound to the outputs of a sub-set of stream nodes.
 The ProfitAndLossTrader is responsible for issuing hedging orders with imperative logic.

-Node values calculated using the streaming api and functional prograaming approach, similar to java 8 streams:
+Node values calculated using the streaming api:
  - btcTradeStream -  a stream of trades that are filtered for instrument "BTC"
- - btcMidPriceStream -  a stream of mid prices that are filtered for instrument "BTC", the initial value is Double.NaN
+ - btcMidPriceStream -  a stream of mid-prices that are filtered for instrument "BTC", the initial value is Double.NaN
- - cumulativeTradedVolume - extracts a trades volume from btcTradeStream, and keeps a cumulative sum.
+ - cumulativeTradedVolume - extracts a Trade's volume from btcTradeStream, and maintains a cumulative sum.
     Pushes the result to ```ProfitAndLossTrader#setAssetPosition(int)```.
-This is a stateful calculation
  - assetValue - The current value of the assets at current market price.
 Multiplies cumulativeTradedVolume by
     btcMidPriceStream.
-This is a stateful calculation
  - pnl breach monitor - pnl = sum of cash position + assetValue. if(pnl outside range) then notify the
     ProfitAndLossTrader of the breach